migueldelmazo/wu/README.md

 import WuComponent from 'wu/react-component'

 export default class MyView extends WuComponent {
+  onChange () {
     // path of the data model that we are watching
-  // when 'user.name' change in the data model this view will be rendered automatically onChange() {
-    return ['user.name', 'user.lang']
+    // when 'user.name' or 'user.lang' change in the data model this view will be rendered automatically return ['user.name', 'user.lang']
   }
-  render() {
+  render () {
     return (
       <div>
         { this.get('getGreeting') }